krivenko/ezARPACK/doc/guide/new_backend.rst

 Advanced: Adding a new storage backend
 ======================================

-ezARPACK offers support for a few numerical linear algebra frameworks out of the box.
+ezARPACK offers support for a few numerical linear algebra frameworks :ref:`out of the box <backends>`.
 Thanks to the decoupled design of ezARPACK's worker classes, it is fairly easy to extend the support to other matrix/vector algebra libraries.
 In order to be conceptually compatible with ezARPACK's architecture, a C++ library has to implement the following abstractions.

 * A class that wraps a one-dimensional contiguous array of `double` elements (*real vector type*).